-It’s Seahawks’ mock draft time: Taking a guess at how all 7 rounds could play out for Seattle
+NFL mock draft: predicting how all seven picks could play out for the Seahawks

 My pick: RB A.J.
 Dillon, Boston College.

-Comment: Injury issues to Chris Carson and Rashaad Penny — and that Carson is entering the final year of his rookie deal — make adding a running back or two pretty logical.
+Comment: Injury issues to Chris Carson and Rashaad Penny — and that Carson is entering the final year of his rookie deal — make adding a running back or two logical.
 Dillon is a really intriguing player, especially for the way Carroll likes to play.
-Dillon measured 6-foot, 247 at the Combine and any scouting report notes how difficult he was to tackle at BC.
-He’s not regarded as a good pass catcher, but all of Seattle’s running backs are, so adding a bruising mauler to handle some tough runs seems like a perfect complement to the rest of what the Seahawks have.
+Dillon measured 6-0, 247 at the scouting combine, and any scouting report notes how difficult he was to tackle at BC.
+He’s not regarded as a good pass catcher, but all of Seattle’s running backs are, so adding a bruising mauler to handle some tough runs seems like a perfect complement.

 Fourth round (No. 144)